Building a Strong Administration

 1. Post a Publicly Available General Application Form

-It is important to post a general application form as soon as possible after Election Night to capture interest.
-This does not need to be a complicated application — a simple Google form can suffice.
 If an administration is anticipating a lot of interest, the application should include quantifiable and/or categorical questions so that it is possible to filter applications and accelerate the review process.
+Be sure to keep the application process simple, quick and straightforward to gather as much interest as possible.
 The newly elected official can use its social media platforms and network of supporters to promote the general application form.

 2. Quickly Identify Top Talent